Ozzie Says “Let’s Swim by Eight”

 (Glastonbury Residents-Ages 5 and up)

-To register for the program, complete the “Private Swim Lesson Registration Form” available at the Parks and Recreation Department, at www.glastonbury-ct.gov (click “Parks and Recreation”; “Forms”) or at the pool.
-Please list the dates and times available, and the Town will match an instructor once the form is received.
+To register, complete the “Private Swim Lesson Registration Form” available at the Parks and Recreation Department, at www.glastonbury-ct.gov (click “Parks and Recreation”; “Forms”) or at the pool.
+List dates and times available, and the Town will match an instructor once the form is received.

 4 x 30 Minute Private (1:1) Lessons: $100/Person